harshendrashah/Flappy-Bird/README.md

 # Flappy Bird

-Reimplementation of the game Flappy Bird using LibGDX Graphics.
+Re-implementation of the game Flappy Bird using LibGDX Graphics.